 However, while IBM and others have dismissed Google’s claims as exaggerated, this year has seen a glimpse of successes in the field, suggesting that 2020 may be the “Apollo moment.”

-- There are also people who are working on ways to drastically reduce our largest emissions producers, such as an international team that proposed a way to feed the refrigerator with the twisting of elastic bands.
+Such as an international team that proposed a way to feed the refrigerator with the twisting of elastic bands.
 Of course, geo engineering is the highly anticipated issue.

 With new CRISPR dedicated companies to increase the frequency and peer-reviewed ethical human trials that already publish results, 2020 could be a decisive year for gene editing tools.